24 Best Malaga Instagram Spots By a Local

 Malaga is one of the most picturesque destinations in southern Spain.
 The Mediterranean Sea, historic buildings and sunny blue skies are a photographer’s dream.

-I grew up in Malaga, so I know these locations very well and can’t resist taking photos when I pass them.
+I grew up in Malaga, so I know these locations very well and can’t resist taking photos of them whenever I pass by and at different times of the year.

 This list includes my favourite and most popular instagrammable spots in Malaga, their exact location and my tips for taking photos of these spots.